• Home

 But are they certified beginner friendly enough for those with wavy locks?

-Asked because anyone with waves knows how unpredictable they can be.
-Add to that the humidity situation where you live and bangs can get complicated and fast.
-There’s reality raising its ugly head.
+Combine that with the humidity situation where you live and bangs can get complicated fast.

-Or not.
 Which is why so many with naturally wavy hair feel long, 70s style bangs are their best shot at flirty fringe happiness.

 Of course bangs bliss all begins with knowing how to cut them.
+And assumes you’ve answered the should I get Bardot bangs question in the affirmative after weighing the pros and cons.

 Obviously most will advise you to get them cut at the salon at least for the first time.